bertman12/wc3-invasion-defense/README.md

 ==

 item system is not checking quantity is met or exceeded and also will not build the item if you have more than the required amount for the item

+always have the south west spawn open since the nearby city provides a lot of resources